HYang1996/SmartMeshIP-Node-RED-Watson-IoT-Platform/Gateway/rpi/README.md

 ## Update to Jessie ##

-In order to install Node-RED preperly, the Pi has to be updated from Wheezy to Jessie.
+In order to install Node-RED properly, the Pi has to be updated from Wheezy to Jessie.

 A useful and tested tutorial to do so can be found in this [link](https://www.howtoforge.com/tutorial/how-to-upgrade-debian-wheezy-to-jessie-stable-release/).

 ## Install Node-RED ##

-Once the system is set up, Nore-RED can be [installed](https://nodered.org/docs/getting-started/raspberrypi) with the code:
+Once the system is set up, Node-RED can be [installed](https://nodered.org/docs/getting-started/raspberrypi) with the code:

 ```
 bash <(curl -sL https://raw.githubusercontent.com/node-red/raspbian-deb-package/master/resources/update-nodejs-and-nodered)